 Do you enjoy working with computers and have the communication skills to explain things clearly, both orally and in writing?
 Do you enjoy problem solving and have the patience to troubleshoot all sorts of challenges?
 The Computer Support Technician program may provide the opportunity you need to launch a great career.

-Students entering the Computer Support Technician program should:
+Students entering the IT-Computer Support Technician program should:

 - Possess an analytical and creative ability.

 - Like to solve problems and be persistent.